Frequently asked questions

 FYI: While we list the entire chemistry breakdown for our unflavored olive oils, you can be sure that our flavored olive oils are also top quality, having a polyphenol level of between 200-225 ppm.

 Does the coronavirus affect oils and vinegars?

 The coronavirus microbiological organism cannot live in olive oil or vinegar so our products are safe.
-We have sufficient supplies for the foreseeable future.

 We will do our very best to keep you safe.
 We are happy to ship your order or you are welcome to call and place a pickup order.
 Then we'll bring it out to your car when you arrive.

 Can I purchase larger quantities of oils and vinegar?